nlpcloud/nlpcloud-python/README.md

 client.async_result("https://api.nlpcloud.io/v1/get-async-result/21718218-42e8-4be9-a67f-b7e18e03b436")
 ```

-The above command returns a JSON object.
+The above command returns a JSON object when the response is ready.
+It returns `None` otherwise.

 ### Automatic Speech Recognition (Speech to Text) Endpoint